This version is for browsers with a low level of support for CSS, and is des

 Home Content Area

-Schengen co-operation facilitates travel across the borders of the Schengen member states by removing passport controls at internal borders.
-At the same time security is ensured by means of extensive compensatory measures such as tighter border controls at Schengen's external borders, mobile controls in the border areas, strengthening cross-border police co-operation, facilitating mutual assistance in criminal matters, standardising visa policy and introducing measures to combat firearms and drugs trafficking.
-The Dublin Agreement establishes mechanisms to co-ordinate responsibility for asylum procedures throughout Europe.
-To meet new challenges and to continue improving security, co-operation is to be further enhanced within a clearly defined framework.
-Any further EU legal measures however can only be considered as further development of the Schengen/Dublin acquis if they are directly linked to lifting border controls at the Schengen internal borders and to the above-mentioned compensatory measures.
+Schengen cooperation facilitates travel across the borders of the Schengen member states by removing systematic passport controls at Schengen internal borders.
+At the same time internal security is ensured by means of extensive compensatory measures such as tighter border controls at Schengen's external borders, mobile controls within member states, strengthening cross-border police cooperation, facilitating mutual assistance in criminal matters, standardising visa policy and introducing measures to combat firearms and drugs trafficking.
+The Dublin Agreement establishes mechanisms to coordinate responsibility for asylum procedures throughout Europe.
+To meet new challenges and to continue improving security, cooperation between states participating in the Schengen and Dublin Areas is to be further enhanced within a clearly defined framework.
+Any further EU legal measures however can only be considered as further developments of the Schengen/Dublin acquis if they are directly linked to lifting border controls at the Schengen internal borders and to the above-mentioned compensatory measures.

 End Content Area